01 of 26

 The Tillandsia Genus of Plants

-The term air plant refers to any of roughly 500 different species of flowring perennial plants in the Tillandsia genus, a part of the Bromeliad family.
+The term air plant refers to any of roughly 500 different species of flowering perennial plants in the Tillandsia genus, a part of the Bromeliad family.
 These are plants that require no soil for their roots.
 Instead, they extract moisture from the air.
 In their natural element, you will find Tillandsia plants growing on trees.
 Spanish moss is one type of Tillandsia.
-Although perennial in sufficiently warm climate, air plants are normally grown as indoor houseplants.
+Although perennial in a sufficiently warm climate, air plants are normally grown as indoor houseplants.
 They are native to warm, arid regions.

 Although once rare in commercial use, Tillandsia plants are now quite trendy and are used in a variety of hanging garden applications.
 While a few species can be grown in pots, most are mounted on pieces of bark or driftwood and suspended in air.
 They are now widely available at garden centers.
-These are fairly diminuative plants that need to be viewed up close.
+These are fairly diminutive plants that need to be viewed up close.

 Here are 25 great Tillandsia species to consider for hanging plants.Continue to 2 of 26 below.